 Becoming More Eco-Aware

 Historically, law firms would be one of the worst professions in terms of carbon footprint – particularly when it comes to paper usage.
 Changes have to be made as being more eco-conscious is now fundamental if we are to reverse the damage done to the planet.
 To response, many law firms are now implementing a green initiative to their workplaces in a bid to reduce their carbon footprint and reduce overheads.
 Some are even extending their expertise into the environmental section, taking on cases revolving around climate change, fair trade and renewable energy.

 Lawyers Working for Virtual Firms

-This has become possible since technology and cloud-based storage has been implemented by the law industry, where lawyers can now access reports and documents online rather than needing to be in an office environment.
+This new working style has become possible since technology and cloud-based storage has been implemented by the law industry, where lawyers can now access reports and documents online, breaking the geographic restriction.

-Although hesitant to change at first, the law industry is now stepping away from practices that have been held for years, adapting to fit into more modern ideas and uses of technology.
+Although hesitant to change at first, the law industry is now setting aside old practices that have been held for years, adapting to fit into more modern ideas and uses of technology.

 Here are a few of the ways law firms are introducing this technology to improve workload management.